inventmarine/open-tds-meter-esphome/README.md

 # ESP8266 TDS Water Monitor

-A comprehensive ESP8266-based water quality monitoring system using ESPHome.
-This project monitors Total Dissolved Solids (TDS) in water and integrates with Home Assistant.
+A TDS meter using ESPHome.
+It monitors Total Dissolved Solids (TDS) in water and integrates with Home Assistant.
+All parts sourced from AliExpress/Amazon/eBay.

+**Status:** Under development.

 ## Features